-6.4 Fuel tank fillers :
+6.4 Fuel tank fillers:

 Fuel tank fillers must not protrude beyond the bodywork.
 Any breather pipe connecting the fuel tank to the atmosphere must be designed to avoid liquid leakage when the car is running and its outlet must not be less than 250mm from the cockpit opening.

 All fuel tank fillers and breathers must be designed to ensure an efficient locking action which reduces the risk of an accidental opening following a crash impact or incomplete locking after refuelling.

-6.5 Refuelling :
+6.5 Refuelling:

-6.5.1 All refuelling during the race must be carried out at a rate no greater than 12.1 litres per second and by using equipment which has been supplied by the FIA designated manufacturer, details concerning the manufacturer may be found in the Appendix to these regulations.
-This manufacturer will be required to supply identical refuelling systems, the complete specification of which will be available from the FIA no later than one month prior to the first Championship Event.

-Any modifications to the manufacturer's specification may only be made following written consent from the FIA.

-- 6.5.2 A cover must be fitted over the car connector at all times when the car is running on the track.
+- 6.5.1 All refuelling during the race must be carried out at a rate no greater than 12.1 litres per second and by using equipment which has been supplied by the FIA designated manufacturer, details concerning the manufacturer may be found in the Appendix to these regulations.
+This manufacturer will be required to supply identical refuelling systems, the complete specification of which will be available from the FIA no later than one month prior to the first Championship Event. - Any modifications to the manufacturer's specification may only be made following written consent from the FIA - 6.5.2 A cover must be fitted over the car connector at all times when the car is running on the track.
 The cover and it's attachments must be sufficiently strong to avoid accidental opening in the event of an accident. - 6.5.3 Before refuelling commences, the car connector must be connected electrically to earth.
-All metal parts of the refuelling system from the coupling to the supply tank must also be connected to earth. - 6.5.4 Refuelling the car on the grid may only be carried out by using an unpressurised container which is no more than 2 metres above the ground. - 6.5.5 No fuel on board the car may be more than ten degrees centigrade below ambient temperature. - 6.5.6 The use of any device on board the car to decrease the temperature of the fuel is forbidden.
+All metal parts of the refuelling system from the coupling to the supply tank must also be connected to earth. - 6.5.4 No fuel on board the car may be more than ten degrees centigrade below ambient temperature. - 6.5.5 The use of any device on board the car to decrease the temperature of the fuel is forbidden.

-6.6 Fuel sampling :
+6.6 Fuel sampling: